MB1721/app-boilerplate/README.md

 ![MB Logo](./assets/images/logo/mb-logo.svg)

-# MB Applications
+# Web App Boilerplate

-Mason Bennett's personal setup for creating React web applications.
+My personal setup for creating React web applications.
 The application includes support for React, Typescript, and SASS.
 It is bundled using Webpack.
+Development details can be found in the [developer guide](./developer-guide.md).

 ## Licensing